ksylvan/docker-mail-server/README.md

 Ansible Playbooks for setting up a secured ssh, mail, and web server.

+## Branches

+The scripts and playbooks here track https://github.com/hardware/mailserver

+- `master` is in step with the latest stable branch (currently `v1.1-stable`)
+- `develop` is bleeding edge (docker tag `v1.1-latest`, git branch `master`)

 ## Quick Start

 Prerequisite: Recent version of [Ansible](http://docs.ansible.com) installed on your control host.

-Set up your host's domain name entries as documented here: https://github.com/ksylvan/mailserver (you can add the DKIM signature when the stack is up).
+Set up your host's domain name entries as documented here: https://github.com/hardware/mailserver (you can add the DKIM signature when the stack is up).

 To start, you'll need to have the following set up in your DNS (`A.B.C.D`